 Bob, it’s sad to consider how much education was wasted on you that you are unable to read critically. *I* did not say that the web site in question was a hoax; I wouldn’t, since I haven’t seen it.

 Have you?
 Do you always rely on unseen signs and unreported symptoms to make your diagnoses?
 Does the university hospital chief of staff know this?

 All I said was “caveat surfor”* — good advice in any case, but certainly good when looking at suspect medical information published on unknown web sites!
 “Egg-faced” indeed.

 *(Please let me know if you’d like a translation of this ‘Latin’ phrase. 😉 )

 Sure, a syndrome by that name does exist, but it is not the brain-splattering event that its name implies — and as shown with graphic animations on numerous gag web sites.
-The one the story refers to is, rather, a anxiety-based malady treated with anti-depressants.
+The one the story refers to is, rather, an anxiety-based malady treated with antidepressants.

 P.S.: As I expected, no other medical professionals, let alone “many physicians and others,” wrote to suggest I “retract” the story.
 I hope Dr. Robert appreciates that I didn’t accept his invitation to identify him fully.